 How to make sugar free banana bread - step by step

 1.)
-Put the eggs, mashed banana and melted butter in a bowl.
+Put the eggs, mashed banana and melted butter in a large mixing bowl.
 Blend until smooth and frothy with an electric mixer.

 TIP: It is ABSOLUTELY ESSENTIAL to use an overripe banana in this recipe.
 It should have lingered in your fruit basket forever and have brown specks on the skin.